 Lake Clark National Park and Preserve's 4 million acres include the north end of the Alaska Peninsula in south-central Alaska.
 The park straddles the Chigmit Mountains, bridging the Aleutian Range to the southwest and the Alaska Range to the north.
 Mountainous terrain rises from the coastline of western Cook Inlet, framed by rugged peaks and spires, glaciers, and snow-clad volcanoes.
 West of the mountains lies a region characterized by braided glacial rivers, cascading streams, waterfalls, turquoise lakes, boreal forest and tundra.
 Unique environmental features and ecosystems support this untamed wilderness.

-The park's lakes, rivers, and streams protect the water quality and significant portions of the headwaters spawning grounds of North America's greatest salmon runs of Bristol Bay.
+The park's lakes, rivers, and streams protect the water quality and significant portions of the headwaters spawning grounds of the world's greatest salmon runs of Bristol Bay.
 Both the Kvichak and Nushagak Rivers flowing into Bristol Bay find their headwaters in the park and preserve.

 Along the Cook Inlet coastline unique and isolated meadows form at the base of towering volcanoes from Lake Clark National Park and Preserve down the coast through Katmai National Park and Preserve.
 Spring sedges in the meadows provide essential protein for bears emerging from their dens before the summer silver salmon runs begin in the adjacent rivers.
 Stunning concentrations of coastal brown bears live in these unique environments.